ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update_from_1.x.rst

    #.
 Rename offline.html to index.html.
 Now your visitors will see the
       "offline" page while you upgrade your site.

--  In your ExpressionEngine Control Panel, go to Admin > Utilities > Clear Cached Data Files.
+-  In your ExpressionEngine Control Panel, go to :menuselection:`Admin --> Utilities --> Clear Cached Data Files`.
    Select **All Caches** and click Submit.

 2. Rename Old Files and Folders
 -------------------------------